openHPI/bounced_emails/README.md

 #!/bin/bash
 exec amqp-publish -u amqp://<rabbitmq-user>:<rabbitmq-password>@<rabbitmq-server>/bouncedemails -r "bouncedemails"
 ```
+### Edit
+A SMTP server has been added to the __Bounced Email Service__.
+This means that
+bounced emails can now be forwarded directly to the bouncedemails virtual
+machine.
+However, the SMPT server can only be started on a high port (default:
+2525).
+Therefore the sending HPI mailservers (mail4 and mail5) have to be
+configured to this port.
+However, this requires that the HPI mailservers can
+reach the bouncedemails virtual machine.
+If the HPI mail servers cannot be
+configured to the high port, it is recommended to establish a corresponding
+`simpleproxy` service.

 - __Bounced Email Service__ consumes the message queue.
 The message handler
   separates the incoming bounced email and handles them accordingly: